 Some skin conditions, for example Rosacea, can also be triggered by hot temperatures.
 This is one of the reasons why it is recommended to use warm rather than hot water for facial cleansing, hand washing and bathing.

 Skin is naturally mildly acidic, with a pH of between 4.7 and 5.75.
-Aggressive cleansers (such as sodium lauryl sulphate and moisturising products with an alkaline pH) overtax skin’s natural neutralising capability, damage cell structure and impair the barrier function of the outermost layer of the epidermis.
+Aggressive cleansers and moisturising products with an alkaline pH overtax skin’s natural neutralising capability, damage cell structure and impair the barrier function of the outermost layer of the epidermis.
 As a result, skin can dry out and become sensitive or even hypersensitive.

 When skin is sensitive it is susceptible to skin infections and flare-ups of diseases such as Atopic Dermatitis or Rosacea.
 Sensitive skin (which is characterised by a weakened protective barrier) and hypersensitive skin (which additionally has hyperactive nerve fibres) are both particularly prone to the drying and damaging effects of harsh products.